kai824/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AutoCorrection.puml" alt="Autocorrection of 'Mayor'" />

 The attribute value `CS` will be autocorrected in a similar way.
+The only difference lies in case-sensitivity: attribute names are converted to lowercase internally, while attribute values remain unchanged (as per the behavior of `Attribute::getAttributeName/Value`).

-Alternatively, if there is no attribute name/value close enough to `Mayor`/`CS`, nothing will be returned from `autocorrectAttributeName/Value`; this is why their return value is `Optional`.
+Alternatively, if there is no attribute name/value close enough to `Mayor`/`CS`, nothing will be returned from `autocorrectAttributeName/Value`; this is why their return value is `Optional<String>`.

+The second parameter for `getWarningForName/Value` (i.e., `corecctedName/Value`) is also `Optional<String>`, meaning the method can also generate a warning message that no candidate has the input attribute name/value.
+The recommended usage is to pass the return value of `autocorrectAttributeName/Value` directly as this second parameter.

 If there are multiple attributes given to the filter command, each attribute will go through the same process as above.
 Specifically, the command